gbelenky/AsyncJob/README.md

 2. **Durable Task Framework**: The project employs the Durable Task framework for managing long-running workflows and state persistence.
 3. **Customizable Durations**: Job states such as `Queued` and `InProgress` can be customized using environment variables.
 4. **State Management**: Provides detailed logging and state transitions for each job instance.
-5. **HTTP Trigger Support**: The `AsyncJobTrigger` function allows initiating jobs via HTTP requests.
+5. **HTTP Trigger Support**: The `JobStartTrigger` function allows initiating jobs via HTTP requests.

 ### Environment Variables:
 The project uses the following environment variables for configuration: